 Finally, as previously mentioned, this framework was first published in 1992.
-Most of the ideas and methods above were developed in that period but have remained remarkably relevant to this day.
+Most of these ideas and methods were developed in that period but have remained remarkably relevant to this day.
 It highlights that the S language and, by extension R, has been designed for data analysis since its inception.

 The R model formula is used by many modeling packages.
 It usually serves multiple purposes:

-The formula defines the columns that are used by the model.
+The formula defines the columns that the model uses.

 The standard R machinery uses the formula to encode the columns into an appropriate format.

 The roles of the columns are defined by the formula.

-For the most part, practitioners’ conception of what the formula does is dominated by the last purpose.
+For the most part, practitioners’ understanding of what the formula does is dominated by the last purpose.
 Our focus when typing out a formula is often to declare how the columns should be used.
 For example, the previous specification we discussed sets up predictors to be used in a specific way:

 Our focus, when seeing this, is that there are two predictors and the model should contain their main effects and the two-way interactions.
 However, this formula also implies that, since

 species is a factor, it should also create indicator variable columns for this predictor (see Section 8.4.1) and multiply those columns by the

 temp column to create the interactions.
-This transformation represents the second bullet point above; the formula also defines how each column is encoded and can create additional columns that are not in the original data.
+This transformation represents our second bullet point on encoding; the formula also defines how each column is encoded and can create additional columns that are not in the original data.

-This is an important point which will come up multiple times in this text, especially when we discuss more complex feature engineering in Chapter 8 and beyond.
-The formula in R has some limitations and our approaches to overcoming them contend with all three aspects listed above.
+This is an important point that will come up multiple times in this text, especially when we discuss more complex feature engineering in Chapter 8 and beyond.
+The formula in R has some limitations, and our approaches to overcoming them contend with all three aspects.

 One of the strengths of R is that it encourages developers to create a user interface that fits their needs.
 As an example, here are three common methods for creating a scatter plot of two numeric variables in a data frame called